 The definitive word about closures came in July 1994 when it was announced by MoD that both Finningley and Scampton would eventually close, a decision that stunned most aircrew and ground crew in the RAF.
 That announcement prompted the Lincolnshire Echo newspaper to start a remarkable media campaign which they called the 'Save Our Scampton Campaign'.
 Inevitably, it quickly became known throughout Lincolnshire as the SOS Campaign.
-Almost every working day for the next 12 months or so Julie Wetton, a tenacious reporter at the Lincolnshire Echo, called me about 8am to ask for comments on the latest rumours and snippets she had gathered, and every day I faxed a summary of our conversation to the MoD and Command HQ.
-Julie knew I would never tell her anything that I was not supposed to, but she also knew I would report all her stories and rumours to the MoD.
+Almost every working day for the next 12 months or so Julie Wetton, a tenacious reporter at the Lincolnshire Echo, called me about 8am to ask for comments on the latest rumours and snippets she had gathered, and every day I faxed a summary of our conversations to the MoD and Command HQ.
+Julie knew I would never tell her anything that I was not supposed to, but she also knew I would report all her stories and rumours to the MoD,

 At this stage, as far as I could judge, no-one had considered that the Red Arrows might be disbanded; it was automatically assumed that if and when Scampton closed, the Reds would move somewhere else.
 In view of the confidential brief I had been given before even starting my job, I was keen to encourage that assumption.
 So, on 28 July 1994, I sent a fax to the MoD giving a summary of the rumours that were currently circulating about a new home for the Red Arrows.
 Here are just some of them, all of them we would probably call “fake news” in 2018:

 * One self-appointed expert in Sleaford, who preferred to remain anonymous but who regularly provided the Sleaford Standard with stories, confidently announced that the Red Arrows would be moving to Barkston Heath, the Cranwell RLG.